Constellation Bootes (Herdsman)

 Bootes is a very old constellation and there are many stories to be told about it, some of which are even contradictory.

 The name appeared over 3000 years ago.
 He is the shepherd or bear keeper and destined to herd in the vicinity of the great bear.
-Another interpretation sees it as the ox driver, because the big wagon in Ursa Maior was seen as an ox cart.
+Another interpretation sees it as the ox driver, because the Big Dipper in Ursa Maior was seen as an ox cart.
 The Egyptians considered Ursa Maior malicious and Bootes was supposed to guard him.
 The Egyptian name for bear guardian is hippopotamus.
 [58] In addition, in many of the depictions he is holding the leash of the hunting dogs.

 Constellation Bootes